Cruisin’ Into Her New Love Life – The Wilted Rose Book Part 22

 Image by Anja-#pray for ukraine# #helping hands# stop the war from Pixabay

-Poem – Budding Love
+Listen HERE – Poem – Love Blossoms

-I held your face in my hands, I looked into your eyes, I smiled, I sighed.
+I held your face in my hands, I looked into your eyes,

-My heart felt warm, it pours forth love, a friendship is formed of that I was sure.
+My heart felt warm, it poured forth love,

 A love I hope will weather many a storm

-It does not demand, it’s just comfortable.
+It does not demand, it’s just comfortable

 It’s simple, it’s clear, no need to fear